Sunlighter/CanonicalTypes/README.md

 has a mutable *content* part and an immutable *identity.* Only the identity is used for hashing and comparison.)

 All the data types can be serialized as binary and deserialized from binary.
-(The deserialization code is currently not secure, which means you should only deserialize trusted byte streams.)
+(The deserialization code is currently not secure, which means you should only deserialize trusted byte streams.
+The byte streams *cannot* cause the loading of DLLs or the creation of any non-canonical types, *but* it might be possible for a malicious byte stream to allocate large amounts of memory or something.)
 With the exception of *uninterned symbols* and mutable boxes, the deserialized value will be equal to the serialized one.

 Also, they can be serialized and deserialized as text.